-The data above, taken from a report supplied by Public Health Scotland, demonstrates that NHS Grampian have been below the target throughout 2019 and 2020.
-Data for 2020 and 2021 will be impacted by the change of hospital activity during the COVID-19 pandemic.
-The most recent data points on NSS Discovery for quarters 1 and 2 of 2021 are 0.66 and 0.7 respectively demonstrating that NHS Grampian continues to meet the target.
+The data above, taken from a report supplied by Public Health Scotland, demonstrates that NHS Grampian were below the target throughout 2019 and 2020.
+Data for 2020 and 2021 were impacted by the change of hospital activity during the COVID-19 pandemic.
+The most recent data points on NSS Discovery for Quarters 1 and 2 of 2022 are 0.73 and 0.77 respectively (0.76 and 0.78 for corresponding quarters in 2019), demonstrating that although intravenous antibiotic use has risen from the low levels of 2020, NHS Grampian continues to meet the target.
 To maintain and improve work on this target, the AMT launched an updated IV to oral switch (IVOST) guideline during antibiotic awareness week in November 2020.
 Implementation of the Hospital Antibiotic Review Programme (HARP) resource from SAPG will be taken forward when capacity within the AMT allows.